1005 N. Marion St.

 In Guy v.
 State, 993 So.2d 77 (Florida 2d DCA 2008), the Florida appellate courts ordered the trial judge to suppress such evidence.
 In that case, the driving was stopped during a DUI roadblock.
 The defendant, in that case, was arrested for the felony offense of driving while their license was suspended as a habitual traffic offender.

 In that case, the defendant was also on probation for Felony DUI, so the charges against him were quite serious.
-The Second District Court of Appeals reversed the defendant’s convictions finding that the written “DUI Checkpoint Plan” was inadequate because it gave too much leeway to the officers in the field to make decisions about which vehicles to stop.
-The Florida Appellate Court also found that the officers involved in the checkpoint did not properly follow even those inadequate guidelines.
+The Second District Court of Appeals reversed the defendant’s convictions, finding that the written “DUI Checkpoint Plan” was inadequate because it gave too much leeway to the field officers to decide which vehicles to stop.
+The Florida Appellate Court also found that the officers involved in the checkpoint deviated from the inadequate guidelines.

 No Refusal Weekends in Florida

-Florida law has recently clarified that warrants for forced blood draws can only be issued in felony DUI cases.
-Before this rule, law enforcement officers in Florida were advocating for the right to use force to draw blood from citizens suspected of DUI after being stopped in a roadblock.
+Florida law recently clarified that forced blood draw warrants can only be issued in felony DUI cases.
+Before this rule, law enforcement officers in Florida advocated for the right to use force to draw blood from citizens suspected of DUI after being stopped at a roadblock.

-If the individual is arrested for DUI then the officer will order the individual to submit to a breath test on the Intoxilyzer 8000.
-If they refuse (or have questions about whether to submit) the officer will tell the driver about the new “No DUI Refusal” policy.
+If the driver is arrested for DUI, the officer requests a breath test on the Intoxilyzer 8000.
+If the driver refuses (or has questions), the officer will tell the driver about the new “No DUI Refusal” policy.

-Anyone who refuses to take the breath test will be subjected to a needle being put into their arm for the purpose of drawing their blood either with or without their consent.
-In fact, the officers want the right to use reasonable force to extract the blood if the individual offers any resistance.
+Anyone who refuses to take the breath test will be subjected to a needle being put into their arm to draw their blood with or without their consent.

 Additionally, at a trial in a DUI blood test case, the prosecution must call expert witnesses to confirm the conclusion of the lab work.
 For these reasons, DUI enforcement officers do not want the suspect to refuse the breath test.